Phase 3 IPF and PF-ILD Clinical Trials

 What Does This Mean?

-These medications show promise for the treatment of IPF.
+These medications show promise for the treatment of IPF or PF-ILD / PPF.
 However, it is not completely sure that phase 3 trials will show that they are safe and effective.
 Not all medications that seem promising in phase 2 trials are actually effective and safe in phase 3 trials.
 Not all medications that are tested in phase 3 trials become approved for use.
-It will be several years before the results of the phase 3 trials are available.
-Other possible medications are also being developed for IPF.
-These are in phase 1 and phase 2 trials now.
+It usually takes several years from the time of trial initiation before the results of the phase 3 trials are available.
+Other possible medications are also being developed for IPF and PF-ILD/PPF.
+These are being tested for safety and dosing in phase 1 and phase 2 trials now.

-Some patients with IPF are interested in enrolling in clinical trials.
+Some patients with IPF or PF-ILD / PPF are interested in enrolling in clinical trials.
 If you are interested, you can talk to your doctor about whether that is appropriate for you.

 References